This post may contain affiliate links. Click here to read my affiliate disclaimer policy.

-I was lucky enough to travel to the most colorful place in the world (according to many sources) – Burano, Italy.
+I was lucky enough to travel to the world’s most colorful place (according to many sources) – Burano, Italy.
 Burano is an island of Venice and is known for its lace and colorful homes.

 Did I mention we went on this trip with our firstborn when he was 6 months old?
 It was definitely a once in a lifetime experience.
 Thankfully, we have friends who live in Venice who were able to show us the ropes.